haruishi43/pepper/configs/projects/reproduce_BoT/README.md

   - original paper uses `Padding` + `RandomCropping`; I used [`Random2DTranslation`](https://github.com/KaiyangZhou/deep-person-reid/blob/master/torchreid/data/transforms.py)
 - `BNNeck` should be the same as the original implementation, but there are not much improvements.
 - "center loss" has not been implemented here yet
+- SyncBN is not used so batch sizes are essentially 1/2
+- `warmup` parameters might not be optimal since metrics are lower

 ---